skippergoroye/testt/README.md

 A Next.js application with TypeScript, Redux toolkit for client state management, Redux toolkit query for server state mangement, shadcn UI and Tailwind CSS.

+# To Login
+Please use any email and password of your choice example
+Email: oluwatosinadegoroye21@gmail.com
+Password: Password123!

 ## Prerequisites

 - Node.js 18.x or higher